Advocacy« Go Back

 You can take steps to protect yourself and your loved ones.
 The shot greatly reduces your chance of being hospitalized or worse, should you get COVID.
 It is critical that adolescent vaccinations catch up with adult vaccinations to prevent further community spread and help us get back to normal.
-Everyone age 12 and older in Arkansas and across the United States can now get a free, safe COVID-19 shot, regardless of your immigration or health insurance status.
+Everyone age 5 and older in Arkansas and across the United States can now get a free, safe COVID-19 shot, regardless of your immigration or health insurance status.
 Now there are booster shots available for all Arkansans 18 and older.
 Find out more here https://www.cdc.gov/coronavirus/2019-ncov/vaccines/booster-shot.html .

 Call 1-800-985-6030 for assistance finding a vaccine in your area or to sign up for an Arkansas Department of Health clinic.

 Here are three more easy ways to find COVID shots near you:

 - Go to vaccines.gov

 - Text your ZIP code to 438829

 Get the shot to protect yourself and the people around you!

 - Getting the COVID shot is the best way to defeat this virus and get back to normal— safely gathering with family and friends,

 indoor dining, weddings, concerts, sporting events, and travel.

 - The shots are effective.
 They prevent 95% of hospitalizations for Arkansans and greatly reduce risk of death due to COVID-19.